joedski/mcf1.7-tutorial-sea-bass/README.md

 I set my workspace up according to [this here thang by MrrGingerNinja](http://www.minecraftforum.net/topic/2413773-172-modding-with-forge-1-jdk-eclipse-forge-and-gradle/).
 Incidentally, if you're new to Eclipse, that's a good way to introduce yourself to it.

+If when running the client to test your mod you see massive slowdowns and/or a LOT of OutOfMemoryErrors in the console, add this to the VM arguments:
+> -Xms512M -Xmx2G -XX:PermSize=512m

 ## Stop Reading Here

 Yes, I cuddle all the braces.
 I like my braces.
 They are cute and cuddly.
 I might change that in future projects to match the Forge style more closely maybe.
 Maybe not.